Doruk-Coskun/Doruk-Coskun.github.io/_posts/2019-03-24-Compute-Shader-unity-gpu-raytracing.md

 author: "Doruk Coşkun"
 ---

 Now that we have taken a look into Editor layout, we can move on to the most crucial part of my Unity ray tracer, the compute shader.
+You can check my [GitHub repo](https://github.com/Doruk-Coskun/Unity-Ray-Tracer) for the whole project.

-### Primitive Structs
+## Primitive Structs

 First of all, I set up the structs I will use in my ray tracer code.
 As I progress and implement new features these primitive structures will probably expand and change.

-### Ray Tracing Logic
+## Ray Tracing Logic

 ```csharp
 Ray ray = CreateCameraRay(uv);